Jirband

-Jirband (جيربند, also Romanized as Jīrband) is a village in Ashrestaq Rural District, Yaneh Sar District, Behshahr County, Mazandaran Province, Iran.
+Jirband (جيربند) (Note: Also romanized as Jīrband) is a neighborhood in the village of Jirband va Jurband in Ashrestaq Rural District of Yaneh Sar District in Behshahr County, Mazandaran province, Iran.

+Demographics

+Population

+At the time of the 2006 National Census, Jirband's population was 128 in 36 households, when it was a village in Ashrestaq Rural District.
+The following census in 2011 counted 102 people in 40 households.
+After the census, the village merged with the village of Jurband to become the new village of Jirband va Jurband.

 Geography

-Jirband is located in the mountains of Alborz, 130 km away from Sari.
-It has a cool temperate weather that attracts tourists.
+Jirband is in the mountains of Alborz, 130 km away from Sari.
+It has cool, temperate weather that attracts tourists.

-Demographgics

-At the 2006 census, its population was 128, in 36 families.

-The villages of Jirband and Jurband togheter had a population of 274 in 2016.